-The boat further offers amazing opportunities for Charter being in MSA code for 12 passengers and the potential, subject to contract with the marina, to maintain her current berth at Gunwharf Quays , with direct trains to London 5 minutes from her the berth.
-This is a unique opportunity for a new Owner to own a famous head turning sailing boat for a low investment that will both cruise with ease and be competitive at any International classic yacht regatta.
+The boat further offers amazing opportunities for Charter being with potential to be able to be MSA coded for 12 passengers and the potential, subject to contract with the marina, to maintain her current berth at Gunwharf Quays , with direct trains to London 5 minutes from her berth.
+This is a unique opportunity for a new owner to own a famous head turning sailing boat for a low investment that will both cruise with ease and be competitive at any International classic yacht regatta.

 In 2005, beneath the waterline, the old antifouling was removed and the epoxy treatment (2001) found to be sound.
 3 coats of Awlgrip Hullguard were added and antifouling coatings made good.

 The rudder was also dried and refurbished (2005).

 GRP cored, teak-laid replaced in 2001 by Zealandia and all refurbished (2005).

 Steel keel with integral diesel tank and substantial lead bulb.